dromorobo/MSX-wifi/README.md

   - On MSX compile ESP.PAS, UPL9600.PAS and UPL115K.PAS using Turbo Pascal 3.0 (messages off); if you prefer another bps rate, you must change the bitrate in the source code
   - Use UPLxxxx.COM to upload files (*.lua, *.htm and help.hlp) to the ESP

-Start MSX and configure Wifi on ESP
-- Initially the ESP creates its own Wifi AP.
-You can connect to this AP using a browser.
-Changing the wifi setting can be done via a config.html to be found via \<http://192.168.4.1/config.htm>, the password is "12345678" (lose the quotes).
-- When you have connected to the ESP wifi config page:
-  - fill in ssid, password and leave client "empty".
-  - information will be stored on ESP, so next start of ESP will ensure reconnect.
-(Please Note: password of wifi network is stored in clear text)

 USAGE
-- Start MSX, install Fossil driver and run a terminal program with one of the commands described below
-  - ESP.COM - in this repository - is a very simple Terminal Program, written in Pascal
-  - ERIX.COM

-or use another MSX terminal program that fits your hardware
-  - MODRS

-or use a built-in terminal program, depending on the hardware you use
-  - MT Telcom II has its own Terminal Program built in
-  - Use _COMINI and _COMTERM in case your interface supports RS232 BASIC

-- Commands
+- Start MSX

+- Connect the ESP to your home Wifi network (you only need to do this once)
+  - Initially the ESP creates its own Wifi Access Point (named "dmr_xxxxxx").
+You can connect to this Access Point with any browser on your PC/Mac.
+The password is "12345678" without the quotes.
+  - After you connect, browse to the configuration page of the ESP at \<http://192.168.4.1/config.htm> and fill in ssid (i.e. the name of your wifi network at home), password and leave client/server "empty".
+  - The information will be stored on ESP, so the ESP automatically reconnect when restarted (Please Note: password of your wifi network is stored in clear text).

+- Run Fossil driver (depending on your terminal program) and
+- Run your terminal program

+- You can type in any of the following commands (characters are echoed back by the ESP; if you see "garbage" when you type, probably the bps-rate is incorrect, try setting a different speed; if you do not see anything, the ESP may not be connected properly).

   - <b>help</b>
     Show a list of commands